-Some websites are doctor specific, not location specific.
+Some websites are doctor-specific, not location-specific.
 Doctors should monitor and manage their “individual professional reputation”.
-Additionally, doctors can (and should) create their own Facebook profile where they can build up their “individual professional reputation.”
+Additionally, doctors can (and should) create their own Facebook profile where they can build up their medical practice reputation.
 The individual reputation is portable and will come in handy when applying for new positions.

 If you use an online review and reputation management software system, make sure it is HIPAA compliant – better if the software is HIPAA certified compliant.
 Nobody wants a $50,000 penalty from the HIPAA police.

 To learn more about how to manage your online reviews and and generate more reviews for your healthcare practice, contact ReviewInc for a personalized One-on-One demo.